RenderKit/oidn/README.md

 -   Browse to the Open Image Denoise sources and specify a build directory (if it does not exist yet CMake will create it).

--   Click “Configure” and select as generator the Visual Studio version you have (Open Image Denoise needs Visual Studio 14 2015 or newer), for Win64 (32-bit builds are not supported), e.g., “Visual Studio 15 2017 Win64”.
+-   Click "Configure" and select as generator the Visual Studio version you have (Open Image Denoise needs Visual Studio 14 2015 or newer), for Win64 (32-bit builds are not supported), e.g., "Visual Studio 15 2017 Win64".

 -   If the configuration fails because some dependencies could not be found then follow the instructions given in the error message, e.g., set the variable `TBB_ROOT` to the folder where TBB was installed.

--   Optionally change the default build options, and then click “Generate” to create the solution and project files in the build directory.
+-   Optionally change the default build options, and then click "Generate" to create the solution and project files in the build directory.

 -   Open the generated `OpenImageDenoise.sln` in Visual Studio, select